flirtyquizcontact-rgb/love-and-flirty-quiz-policy/terms_of_service.md

 You choose the destination and are responsible for the content you share.
 External apps and platforms are governed by their own terms and privacy policies.

-Do not share another personâ€™s private information, image or result without permission.
+Do not share another persons private information, image or result without permission.

 ## 10. Intellectual Property